jjw24/DevOpsTooling/AMIFinder/README.md

 - It is assumed you have latest PowerShell 5 environment with PackageManagement module installed (required to use Get-PackageProvider)

-- PS scripts are run with PowerShell 5 or below.
-Future may breakout so there is an option to run with the PowerShell 6
+- The plugin can run PowerShell 5 or below scripts, in the future, may extend it with an option to run with the PowerShell 6 or any version.

+PLEASE NOTE:
+All credits for Wox launcher go to the code owners at https://github.com/Wox-launcher/Wox

+My forked branch is at https://github.com/jjw24/Wox

+As this AMIFinder plugin (src/Wox/Plugins/Wox.Plugin.AMIFinder) is for demo and learning purposes, it will be extracted out later on as a stand-alone plugin that is either kept here or be spun off as a new repo, and the rest of the source code in this folder will be removed.